SoulSwapFinance/luxor-docs/protocol-internals/monetary-policies.md

 ## Buy-Back Policy <a href="#staking" id="staking"></a>

-In the interest of maintaining our backing (floor) price, we are instituting a policy that enables the treasury to buy back LUXOR off the market to store in the DAO.
+In the interest of maintaining our backing (floor) price, we are instituting a policy that enables the treasury to buy back LUXOR off the market to store in the DAO and burn (50/50).
 This policy will take place any time the market price falls within a non-specific threshold.
 This threshold is intentionally unannounced in an attempt to prevent bad actors from manipulating the process to their benefit.&#x20;